TogetherMobile/TogetherMobile.github.io/_documentation/content-api/index.md

 | s    | Analogous to the submissionIds key in a display’s page context |
 {:.table .table-responsive}

-**Note:** While the top-level Rison keys are shortened to make request URLs more compact, the keys of the tags and geoRegion objects are not shortened.
+{% include callout.html type="info" title="Note:" message="While the top-level Rison keys are shortened to make request URLs more compact, the keys of the tags and geoRegion objects are not shortened." %}
-{:.fa-thumbs-up.icon-holder .callout-block .callout-success}

 ### <a name="sorting_results"></a>Sorting results